 Temperature

 The daily mean absolute errors (MAE) for the production run of the WRF model are greatest during the winter months and are approximately 2-3C for this period.
 The errors decrease to roughly 1.5-2C on average during the summer months.
 The daily mean bias in temperature shows a similar seasonal pattern to the mean absolute errors.
 The temperatures have a high bias from the early autumn through about mid-winter.
-The remaining portion of the year presents a low bias.
-The mean absolute error variability is very similar for Domain 2 except the mean errors are slightly smaller, perhaps 0.5C smaller on average; however, the mean bias over Domain 2 increases slightly.
+The remaining portion of the year presents a negative bias.
+The mean absolute error variability is very similar for domain 2 except the mean errors are slightly smaller, perhaps 0.5C smaller on average; however, the mean bias over domain 2 increases slightly.
 Additional Bakergrams below of the daily mean absolute errors and mean bias over Ohio are examples of greater variance over the individual states and smaller RPOs in these parameters.